-With faster processing of files and a reduction in the number of permissions required, builders claim that their budget will come down and they plan to pass on the benefits to to homebuyers
+With faster processing of files and a reduction in the number of permissions required, builders plan to pass on the cut in their budgets to homebuyers

 If you are planning to buy a new home, here’s some good news.
 Builders may start offering 20 per cent discount on property prices to homebuyers.
 The reason they can afford this discount is because of the lesser number of permissions required now; the normal time for passing a file has also been fixed at 60 days.
 Builders claim that with faster permissions and lesser number of them required, their budget will come down by around 30 per cent and hence they can pass on the benefits to customers up to 20 per cent.